opacapp/opacclient/README.md

 Deprecated
 ----------

-**This project will be end-of-life on 2024-06-30.
-Before that, we will still issue releases with significant bugfixes that affect our customers.
-After this, no more changes to this repository are planned and the app will be removed from the Play Store.**
+**This project is end-of-life as of 2024-06-30.
+No more changes to this repository are planned and the app will no longer receive updates.**

 More info on https://opac.app/en/